- Shareholder Rights & Fiduciary Duty Litigation

 Mr. Robbins’ achievements are proof positive that shareholder derivative actions are an important tool for keeping corporate management and fraud in check.
 His dedication to shareholder rights has helped propel Robbins Arroyo LLP into a nationally recognized leader in shareholder rights litigation.
 As lead or co-lead counsel, Mr. Robbins has negotiated sweeping corporate governance reforms and numerous multimillion dollar settlements – including one of the largest securities fraud class action recoveries in San Diego’s history.

 Mr. Robbins has authored articles in several national publications and speaks to audiences as an authority on securities litigation, corporate governance, and shareholder rights topics.
-For his leadership and achievements, he has been named a Super Lawyer for the past 11 years, a Top 50 Attorney in San Diego, and a Best Lawyer in America for Securities Litigation, among other accolades.
+For his leadership and achievements, he has been selected by Super Lawyers for the 10+ years, a Top 50 Attorney in San Diego, and a Best Lawyer in America for Securities Litigation, among other accolades.
 Mr. Robbins received his Master of Laws in Securities and Financial Regulation from Georgetown University Law Center and his Juris Doctor from Vanderbilt Law School, where he served as research assistant to Professor Donald C. Langevoort, former Special Counsel for the U.S. Securities and Exchange Commission in the Office of the General Counsel, and Professor Larry D. Soderquist, one of the most respected professors in the field of corporate and securities law.
 He earned his Bachelor of Arts in Sociology in just two and one-half years from the University of California, Berkeley in 1993.

 Selected Noteworthy Cases